Poorn-Mehta/Crypto_Buddy/readme.md

   * Column G (Current) is where the python script will write data of market price
   * PH1 and PH2 refers to Price High Targets.
 Entering amount in dollar here results in following: if current price is greater than or equal to the one listed in PH1/2 column - then it sends an SMS alert, and clears the price target in relevant row (based on asset) in PH1/2 column.
 This is done in order to prevent duplicate alerts.
   * PL stands for Price Down, PU stands for Percentage Up, and PD stands for Percentage Down.
 They are all designed for sending customized SMS alerts.
+  * Please note that you can use it only for alerts as well - in which case you don't have to include information about all of the trades etc. In the simplest use case, add Asset symbol in Column A, and in the same row - set price targets.
+Set unused targets to 0.
+In order to use Percentage targets, you will have to have some value in Column E (Buy).
+  * You can also increase/decrease number of price and/or percentage targets.
+Simply add more columns with proper naming conventions (PH1, PH2, PH3 etc.)
+  * There is a limitation however - in this project: Columns after Z (such as AA, AB etc.) are not scannable.
+I will try to support that in the future.
+So if you add too many targets and some of those column go beyond Z - it will never be triggered.
 #### Save everything, and run Crypto.py
   * Open windows command prompt/cmd
   * Navigate to the folder containing Crypto.py and Crypto_Config.py (they have to be in same location)